nathan-mathis/HelpDesk-Simulation/README.md

 ## What's Next

-- [ ] HDTQ_2 - A second batch of 200 tickets with increased complexity and multi-step escalations
+- [ ] Cycle_2 - A second batch of 200 tickets with increased complexity and multi-step escalations
-- [ ] Metrics dashboard - Resolution time averages, category breakdowns, SLA compliance tracking
 - [ ] Integration with Active Directory lab scenarios (cross-reference ticket resolutions with AD actions)
 - [ ] ServiceNow migration - Rebuild the simulation inside a ServiceNow Personal Developer Instance